ThomasDevApps/flutter_supabase_macro/README.md

 -->
 # Flutter Supabase Macro

-Package greatly inspired by `JsonCodable` makes it easy to create a JSON format of a template for Supabase.
+Package greatly inspired by `JsonCodable` (from Dart), makes it easy to create a JSON format of a template for Supabase.

 ## 🚀 Getting started